marcusgms/todoapp/README.md

 A simple tasks app created in Javascript and HTML.

-#What you can learn making this simple app
+_What you can learn making this simple app:_

 You can learn:
-#How to manipulate DOM in JS, create elements, link elements, create elements atributtes, create functions, assinc functions, practicate your programming logic, how to styling with JS, etc.
+-
+Create variables in JS (NOTE: It's not not the best thing to do, but this project user the word var to declare variables) -
+How to manipulate DOM in JS
+-
+-
+Create elements
+-
+-
+Link elements
+-
+-
+Create elements atributtes
+-
+-
+Create functions
+-
+-
+Assinc functions
+-
+-
+Practicate your programming logic
+-
+-
+How to styling with JS
+-
+etc.

 I learned to do this simple app in rocketseat's starter with Diego Fernandes: https://rocketseat.com.br/ Thank you so much, Rocketseat.

-It's funny doing something like this.
+_It's funny doing something like this._